 After much research, we decided to start with the Katahdin breed.
 They are a hair variety.
 This means that they shed their winter coat and produce little to no wool.
 They were bred for fast meat growth, ability to thrive in a pasture setting, mild flavor, and resistance to internal parasites.
 They are also very curious and gentle.

 We started out with 4 pregnant ewes that birthed 7 lambs.
-Going into 2015, we have 13 ewes that are pregnant and hope to increase the size of the flock to 20-25 ewes.
-As we expect a average lambing rate of 1.5 lambs per ewe, this should ensure a steady supply of lamb to our customers throughout the year.
+Going into 2018, we have 13 ewes that are pregnant.
 Our initial breeding stock come from Highlander Farms in Fairview.
 Nick Nichols has been breeding Katahdin sheep there for many years.
 He has helped us get off to a good start with strong genetics and more than a little hand holding in the first year.

 Any mention of the sheep project must include our guard donkey, Lulu.
 There is a constant threat of predation from dogs and coyotes.
 Donkeys make great guard animals.
 They eat the same grass as the sheep, bond strongly with them, and have a natural agression towards dogs and coyotes.
 Lulu is the sweetest creature around as long as you are not a dog.
 She loves people and an occasional apple slice or carrot will win her heart forever.
 This loving portrait of her was done by Kat Turczyn.

-The lambs are butchered at Pinnacle Meats in Rutherfordton area.
-This is a NCDA inspected facility that is a family run operation.
+The lambs are butchered at Washington County Meats in Bristol, VA.
+This is a USDA inspected facility.
 From our visits, it is a low stress environment.
-All the lamb is then frozen and stored at 0 or below in our commercial freezer.
+All the lamb is then frozen and stored at 10 or below in our commercial freezer.